Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Kalanchoe humilis

-Kalanchoe care is minimal but be cautious about light levels.
+Kalanchoe care is minimal, but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
-Place pots in partial sun to light shade areas when growing Kalanchoes.
+When growing Kalanchoes, place pots in partial sun to light shade areas.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the growing season.
 Water moderately from fall to winter when the growth is most active.
-Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
+Reduce watering during the hottest summer months, when plants are mostly dormant, and during winter, when growth slows down significantly.
 Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
 An ordinary potting soil mix is fine.
 Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
-When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
+When repotting, take extra care when handling, as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
 Ensure pots can drain well and saucers can empty easily.

 Learn more at How to Grow and Care for Kalanchoe.